How To Add Extra Information In Radio Buttons Choices Android

 The following XAML case shows explicitly grouping RadioButton objects past setting their GroupName backdrop:

-<Label Text="What's your favorite colour?" /> <RadioButton Content="Blood-red" GroupName="colors" /> <RadioButton Content="Light-green" GroupName="colors" /> <RadioButton Content="Blueish" GroupName="colors" /> <RadioButton Content="Other" GroupName="colors" />
+<Label Text="What's your favorite colour?" /> <RadioButton Content="Blood-red" GroupName="colors" /> <RadioButton Content="Light-green" GroupName="colors" /> <RadioButton Content="Blueish" GroupName="colors" /> <RadioButton Content="Other" GroupName="colors" /> In this example, each RadioButton is mutually exclusive considering information technology shares the same GroupName value.

 Explicit grouping with the RadioButtonGroup.GroupName attached property